george-kurshakov/kurshakov_RT2_1/README.md

 #### state_machine

 A node managing the robot behaviour.
-It receives commands from **user_interface** via a service and implemets a simple finite state machine.
+It receives commands from **user_interface** via a service and implements a simple finite state machine.
 It can request the **random_position_server** for a random position, send this position as a goal for **go_to_point** action and cancel the goal if requested.